Alfred White (politician)

 Sir Alfred John White (2 February 1902 – 31 August 1987) was an Australian politician.

 He was born in Melbourne.
 In 1941 he was elected to the Tasmanian House of Assembly as a Labor member for Denison.
 He had a long career in Tasmanian state politics, serving as a state minister, before he resigned in 1959 to become Agent-General in London.
 On his retirement from that position in 1971 he was granted a knighthood.
+He ran as a candidate for Denison under the banner of the United Tasmania Group at the 1972 Tasmanian state election.
 White died in Hobart in 1987.
 His son, John, was also a state politician.